alpozcan/stox/README.md

 Full results will be saved in a date stamped CSV file under `results/`.

 In addition to the per-ticker results presented in the table, overall volatility, error and alpha metrics will also be printed.
 These are computed based on ALL test samples.
-The `alpha` score is the single most important metric for evaluating the model performance, and usually comes in at around ~34 with the included data.
+The `alpha` score is the single most important metric for evaluating the model performance, and usually comes in at around ~37 with the included data at default settings.

 WIth the provided data and using the default configuration, a run should not take more than a few minutes on a reasonably modern CPU.
 It takes about 2 minutes on a 4 core / 8 thread Intel i5 8259u.